drakkan/sftpgo/docs/groups.md

 - primary groups
 - secondary groups

-A user can be a member of a primary group and many secondary groups.
+A user can be a member of a primary group and many secondary and membership groups.
 Depending on the group type, the settings are inherited differently.

 :warning: SFTPGo groups are completely unrelated to system groups.
 Therefore, it is not necessary to add Linux/Windows groups to use SFTPGo groups.